gruns/undent/README.md

 whitespace is removed
 ```

-#### 3. Unwraps paragraphs so newlines inserted for source code formatting aren't unintentionally preserved in the output, e.g. newlines inserted to avoid lines wider than PEP 8's 80 characters per line.
+#### `undent()` unwraps paragraphs so newlines inserted for source code formatting aren't unintentionally preserved in the output, e.g. newlines inserted to avoid lines wider than PEP 8's 80 characters per line.

 ```python
 if someIndentation: